 Oak trees were the original primary trees in Fallbrook.
 Olives became a major crop by the 1920s and continued through World War II, but were eventually phased out in favor of the present avocado and floral industry.
 Though the population continues to increase at a moderate pace, Fallbrook maintains an easy lifestyle and retains its "Friendly Village" atmosphere loved by residents and envied by visitors.

-If what you are looking for is a peaceful, rural countryside with all the amenities nearby, Fallbrook might just be that place.
-Our community of 43,000 is spread over 127 square miles.
+Fallbrook has always featured a rural countryside with all the amenities nearby.
+Our community of approximately 50,000 is spread over 127 square miles.
 A drive around the area reveals active lifestyles.
 Four golf courses meander through rolling hills within a 10-mile radius of the town center.
-When tennis is the action, a missed back-hand shot is secondary to the magnificent panoramic views.

 Fallbrook is "life in the country" with a feel which sets us apart and gives all who live here a special pride.
 It is as country as you want yet within a two-hour drive of the major west coast urban areas.

 Much of Main Street will remind you of a vintage main avenue through the old part town.
 The wooden buildings, many of which are historical, with unique fronts, are but a small part of the charm of Fallbrook.
 Art, gifts, antiques, jewelry, and hand-made items abound in the area.

 For even more information on the history of Fallbrook, please visit the Fallbrook Historical Society.

 Fallbrook Historical Society

 Download latest available newsletters here: